 All participants mentioned the influence and contribution of humour on bonding with the ingroup.
-Various ways of using humour that can contribute to the bond between people within a group have been named.
+Various ways of using humour which can contribute to the bond between people within a group have been named.
 These included chanting, laughing together and dancing together among other things.

 Interestingly, multiple participants mentioned bonding as an effect of making fun of an outgroup.
-For example, P7 said the following:
+For example P7 brought up that making jokes about people with more power causes the bond between the ingroup to be strengthened.
+P7 said the following: